notepad-plus-plus/notepad-plus-plus/BUILD.md

 1. Launch cmd.
 2. Change dir into `notepad-plus-plus\PowerEditor\gcc`.
 3. Type `mingw32-make.exe -j%NUMBER_OF_PROCESSORS%`
-4. `NotepadPP.exe` is generated in `notepad-plus-plus\PowerEditor\bin\`.
+4. `NotepadPP-release.exe` is generated in `notepad-plus-plus\PowerEditor\bin\`.

+To have a debug build just add `DEBUG=1` to the `mingw32-make.exe` invocation.
+The binary will be called `NotepadPP-debug.exe` in this case.

+To see commands being executed add `VERBOSE=1` to the same command.

 You can download MinGW-w64 from https://sourceforge.net/projects/mingw-w64/files/.
 On Notepad++ Github page (this project), the build system use [MinGW 8.1](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/x86_64-8.1.0-release-posix-seh-rt_v6-rev0.7z).

 Note 1: if you use MinGW from the package (7z), you need manually add the MinGW/bin folder path to system Path variable to make mingw32-make.exe invoke works (or you can use command :`set PATH=%PATH%;C:\xxxx\mingw64\bin` for adding it on each time you launch cmd).

 Note 2: For 32-bit build, https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/8.1.0/threads-posix/sjlj/i686-8.1.0-release-posix-sjlj-rt_v6-rev0.7z could be used.
 The rest of the instructions are still valid.